nationalarchives/ds-wagtail/docs/developer-guide/frontend.md

 Let's aim for 100% coverage.
 Where necessary Jest can be set to run in a browser-like environment by setting the Jest environment to `jsdom` via a docblock at the top of the file.

 Run Jest unit tests with `npm run test`

+## Linting

+Various linting checks are run in the CI pipeline.

+All SASS is checked with `stylelint` - you can see more details of the rules used in `.stylelintrc`.

+All JavaScript is checked with `eslint` you can see more details of the rules used in `.esltintrc.js`.

+Both SASS and JavaScript are checked with `prettier`.

+You can check your changes for all the linting tests locally by running `npm run lint`.
+Some issues can be fixed by running `npm run lint:fix`, but some may require manual fixes.